Flooring Tips

 Wide Plank Wood Flooring

 Wide plank flooring is one of the strongest ongoing hardwood trends heading into 2026.
 Planks typically range from 7 to 10 inches wide, allowing more of the wood's natural grain to show.
-With fewer seams across the floor, rooms feel larger and less visually busy — a big advantage in open floor plans.
+With fewer seams across the floor, rooms feel larger and less visually busy.
+That is a big advantage in open floor plans.

 Best wood species for wide plank floors: